rockitconsulting/test.rockitizer/README.md

   - `DB`, `File`, `CSV`, `XMLUnit` assertion plugins available, enabling full control by comparing the different types of master-/test-payloads
   - regression testing and continuous integration enabled, including surefire reports

-## Skill level
-  Basic understanding of following Java frameworks:
-  - Maven - used for test project build/configuration/packaging purposes
-  - Junit - used as test starter
-  - XMLUnit - used for assertions

-  *To run the sample ESB project you will need the basic IBM Integration Bus know-how for import and deployment.

 ## <a name="mainconcepts"></a> Main Concepts